deficollective/defiscan/src/content/protocols/morpho.md

 ## Exit Window

 The Morpho protocol exposes permissions that allow the [morpho.eth](#security-council) multisig account to enable new Liquidation Loan-to-Value ratios and Interest Rate Models for future market creation.
-These functions do not impose risks of loss of funds or unclaimed yield on users and thus do not need to be protected with an Exit Window.
+These functions do not impose risks of _loss of funds_ or _loss of unclaimed yield_ on users and thus do not need to be protected with an _Exit Window_.

 However, critical permissions in the `MORPHO` token allow the same multisig account to upgrade the token contract or mint more tokens.
-These permissions can result in the loss of unclaimed `MORPHO` rewards and thus expose a _Medium_ upgradeability risk.
-The permissions are not protected with onchain governance and an Exit Window, instead the [morpho.eth](#security-council) multisig account can upgrade and mint on the `MORPHO` token contract instantly.
+These permissions can result in the loss of unclaimed `MORPHO` rewards and thus expose a _Medium upgradeability_ risk.
+The permissions are not protected with onchain governance and an _Exit Window_, instead the [morpho.eth](#security-council) multisig account can upgrade and mint on the `MORPHO` token contract instantly.

 # Contracts & Permissions